brewlabshq/validator-jumpstart/README.md

 # 5. Monitoring Setup (optional)

-We'll be using arise monitoring service for tracking uptime and incident reporting
+We'll be using [Betterstack Heartbeat](https://betterstack.com/uptime) for tracking uptime and incident reporting.
+Create a new Heartbeat and copy its url,

 1. Clone the github repo
 ```bash
 https://github.com/brewlabshq/arise-status.git
 ```